fastscape-lem/fastscape-demo/README.md

     ipygany
 ```

-You can finally run the command below to start the Jupyterlab application.
-It
+Finally run the command below to start the Jupyterlab application.
+It should
-should open a new tab in your browser.
+open a new tab in your browser.

 ```bash
 $ jupyter lab